Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 - Beginner: between 1 - 12 books per year: Mostly users who read very rarely.
 - Intermediate: between 12 - 24 books per year: Mostly users who read a minimum 1 book per month
 - Expert: between 24 - 36 books per year: Users who read very frequently and it is part of their habits
 - Master: 36+ books per year: User who can read several books a month and is keen to share their recommendations online / interact with a community.
-At this level, users might work in the field such as book writer or book publisher.
+At this level, users might work in the field such as book writer or book publishers.
 They wish to expand their knowledge by accessing more books, and news.

 b. expectations
 - Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance, etc.